Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 At this point, your screen should look like this:
 ![alt text](https://hex-map.khitchdee.net/ModalWX-source-loaded.png)
 2. Font size adjustment.
-If you find the fontsize be too small.
+If you find the fontsize too small,
-To adjust it, press the Command(OSX) or Ctrl(Win/Linux) key once.
+press the Command(OSX)/Ctrl(Win,Linux) key once.
 This will pop-up a set of 5 options.
 Use the down arrow key to select "Adjust Fontsize".
 Press Enter(Return).